Child Custody and Visitation

 Whether you are a mother or father facing a child custody dispute, we will help you achieve the best possible parenting time solution for you and your children.

 Another important issue in child custody proceedings involves the rights of grandparents and other third parties.
-In many cases, grandparents end up being very important to the kids and important to their grandchildren’s upbringing, especially during the tumultuous times as the parents are beginning divorce proceedings.
+In many cases, grandparents end up being very important to the kids and important to their grandchildren’s upbringing, especially during the tumultuous times as the parents begin divorce proceedings.
 They often feel that they deserve at least visitation privileges, if not physical custody.

 We represent grandparents and parents in custody/visitation disputes involving grandparents.